100 Notable alumni of

 -

 Ang Lee OBS is a Taiwanese filmmaker.
 His films are known for their emotional charge and exploration of repressed, hidden emotions.
-During his career, he has received international critical and popular acclaim and numerous accolades including three Academy Awards, five BAFTA Awards, and three Golden Globe Awards.
+During his career, he has received international critical and popular acclaim and numerous accolades, including two Academy Awards, five BAFTA Awards, and three Golden Globe Awards.
 In 2003, he was ranked 27th in The Guardian's 40 best directors.

 -